 5. Who do we give this paperwork to/where can we turn it in?

-Paperwork can be given to the main office, one of the athletic trainers, placed outside the athletic training room in a folder on the cork board to the right of the door that says, “paperwork drop off folder”, or emailed to Ms. Hannigan.
-Please do not give any paperwork to the nurse or to the coaches.
+Paperwork can be turned in to the main office, given directly to the athletic trainer, placed in the folder on the cork board outside the athletic training room to the right of the door that says, “paperwork drop off folder”, or emailed to Mr. Adams.
+Please do not give any paperwork to the nurse or the coaches.